kadimetla/doc-adk-training/training/module05-running-agents/lab-solution.md

 Finally, let's run the agent as a background service that other applications could talk to.

 1.  **Start the API server:**
+    From the `adk-training` directory, run:
     ```shell
-    adk api_server
+    adk api_server echo-agent
     ```
     The server will start and listen for HTTP requests, similar to `adk web`, but without the UI.

 2.  **Interact with the API:**
     *   Open a **new, separate terminal window**.
-Your virtual environment does not need to be active in this new terminal.
+You need a new window because the API server is currently running in and occupying your first one.
-    *   We will use the `curl` command to send an HTTP request to our agent. `curl` is a standard tool for making web requests from the command line.
+    *   We will use the `curl` command to send an HTTP request to our agent.

     *   Copy and paste the following command into the **new** terminal and press Enter: